Healthy Homes Assessment Roys Hill

 Insulation Roys Hill

-Insulation for underfloor and ceilings is a requirement on all rental homes since July 1, 2019.
-Property managers and landlords should ensure that the insulation meets this new quality.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be replaced or replaced.
+Insulation for underfloor and ceilings is required on all rental homes since July 1, 2019.
+All landlords and property managers should ensure that the insulation is in line with the new standard.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be filled with or replaced.

-A house that is well-insulated will reduce the risk of condensation, and decrease the risk of dampness and mould, and it will make more easy to allow the household to keep heat.
+A house that is well-insulated can reduce condensation and reduce the chances of mould and damp, as well as making it easier to allow the home to keep the heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" stands for thermal resistance and is a gauge of how well the insulation resists heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3